 For being thoughtless and uncaring.
 For sometimes just being cruel.
-It forced me to strive for emotional sobriety, to work hard on myself, and to have compassion for those who are suffering like yourself.
+It forced me to strive for emotional sobriety, work hard on myself, and have compassion for those who are suffering like yourself.
 Today I am more the person I wanted to be than I ever believed was possible.

 Thank you for being generous and telling me to keep the ring when I couldn’t keep your heart.
 It forced me to examine what a ring really means, and that is an important thing for a custom engagement ring designer to understand.

 Did you know that in India they believe that the energy of a piece of jewelry is stored in the stone?
 I freed that stone from its setting and released the tidal wave of tears from my heart.
 And my compassion for lovers and my joy for my clients is now without boundaries because of the understanding I received as those tears washed my heart clean of bitterness and regret.